Happy Birthday Amitabh Bachchan: Shivin Narang, Shashank Vyas & Others Salute The Actor

 Amitabh Bachchan is celebrating his 77th birthday today (October 11).
 Recently, the actor received the Dadasaheb Phalke award for outstanding contribution to the growth and development of Indian cinema.
 Here's what TV actors have to say about him.

-Zuber K Khan: Firstly, as an outsider, he has made his name in this industry all by himself which is a great thing.
-Initially, his films didn't get success kept on going.
-He had to go through many ups and downs though he never lost the hope, and today as we all know he is one of the biggest stars in the industry.
+Zuber K Khan: Firstly, as an outsider, he has made his name in this industry all by himself, which is a great thing.
+Initially, his films weren't successful, but he kept on going.
+He had to go through many ups and downs though he never lost the hope, and today as we all know, he is one of the biggest stars in the industry.
 I look up to him for everything he has done in life.
 He is one of the biggest inspirations.
 His voice, diction and his presentation are the greatest takeaways.
 Deewar and Amar Akbar Anthony are my most favourite films of his.
 Wisdom almost always comes along with ageing, and I can see that is true for Amitabh Ji, enjoy your day sir, Happy birthday to you.

-Ankit Bathla: I remember reading his article when he was doing Black.
-He would be the first to find on set and would sit in the hot coat, woollen cap and muffler throughout the day to get into the skin of the character.
-I have learnt punctuality from the veteran actor and also to spend the maximum time on the set rather than the vanity room.
+Ankit Bathla: I remember reading his article when he was doing 'Black'.
+He would be the first to be found on the sets and would sit, adorned with the hot coat, woollen cap and muffler throughout the day to get into the skin of the character.
+I have learnt punctuality from the veteran actor and also to spend the maximum time on the sets rather than the vanity room.

-Ayyaz Ahmed: The greatest take away is that there is no age to learn, you can keep learning all your life.
-I don't have one favourite film of his, there are many films of his that I like so I cannot choose one.
-Wishing Amitabh Ji good wishes on the occasion of his Birthday.
+Ayyaz Ahmed: The greatest takeaway is that there is no age to learn, you can keep learning all your life.
+I don't have one favourite film of his, there are many films of his that I like, so I cannot choose one.
+Wishing Amitabh Ji good wishes on the occasion of his birthday.

-Vijayendra Kumeria: Amitabh Bachchan is not just an actor me, he is an institution.
+Vijayendra Kumeria: Amitabh Bachchan is not just an actor, for me, he is an institution.
 You can learn so much from him.
 His acting skills, his conduct, his discipline, his hard work even at this age is so inspiring.
 He is without any doubt the best actor we have.
-It's difficult to pick one of his films from the body of work he has, but if I have to pick one, it would be Black.
+It's difficult to pick one of his films from the body of work he has, but if I have to pick one, it would be 'Black'.
 May God bless him with great health and energy always.

 Ansh Bagri: I am a very big fan of Amitabh Bachchan and if I have chosen this career, it's all because of him.
 He is a bible for all aspiring actors.
 You just need to go through his filmography, from where he started and where he has reached today.
 He has seen failures, but he never gave up.
 Initially, 13 films of his were flops.
 After that, he got a hit movie and became a superstar.
 In the '90s again, his career graph was going low, but he never gave up.
 So, as an actor, he teaches us so many things.